-- 1. Develop and review quality and performance improvement studies and activities based on metrics and formal assessments - 2.
-Identify gaps and opportunities for health disparity reduction efforts and establish enterprise priorities for health disparity reduction

-- 3. Review, approve and support MH Health Equity Work plan, including the prioritization of work groups to support operationalization of strategies - 4.
-Conduct ongoing assessments of MH efforts to reduce disparities including enterprise and market progress - 5.
-Commit to leadership and accountability on implementing disparity reduction strategies within areas of subject matter expertise and responsibility including aligning department goals with goals established through the governance committee - 6.
-Evaluate and develop recommendations for MH health disparity training needs, integrate local community-based organizational perspectives regarding performance and offer culturally relevant/social determinants of health-related program enhancements committee members.
+- 1. Act as an ally for groups experiencing health inequities in Mississippi - 2.
+Support community-based organizations that work with populations experiencing health inequities - 3.
+Utilize evidence-based quality and performance improvement practices - 4.
+Identify and prioritize gaps and opportunities for CLAS and health equity efforts and establish enterprise priorities for health equity - 5.
+Review, approve, and support implementation of Magnolia Health's Health Equity Workplan and CLAS elements of QI Workplan - 6.
+Assist with and support quality improvement workgroups to implement the health equity lens within their work. - 7.
+Evaluate and develop recommendations for Magnolia Health health equity and CLAS training needs - 8.
+Identify need for or support of enhancements to culturally relevant and Drivers of Healthrelated programs

+Include and empower those who have historically been excluded from decision-making and influential processes to co-develop, with the health plan, solutions for eliminating health inequities.

+Committee Structure and Operation: The Committee will meet : Quarterly - date and time to be determined based on availability of committee members.
 Additional meetings may be scheduled as needed.

-The Committee will meet: Quarterly - date and time to be determined based on availability of responsible for approving the documented proceedings that reflect all

-Committee Facilitator: VP, Population Health and Clinical Operations or designee Committee Recorder:

-Administrative Assistant or PHCO designee.
-The Chair(s) is

-HEDC decisions.

-Chief Medical Director

-VP, Quality Improvement (Chair) Sr. Director/Director, PHCO/MM

-Manager, Utilization Management

-Director, Quality Improvement

-VP, Network Development and Contracting

-Director, Pharmacy

-Director, Compliance

-Vice President, Finance

-Human Resource Business Partner

-Director, Communications and Marketing

-Director, Provider Relations

-Member and Provider Services

-Medical Director Behavioral Health

-Manager, Accreditation

-► If a participant will be absent, she/he is responsible to discuss and provide input/proxy to the Facilitator on topics to be presented whenever possible.

-► Each participant is responsible to work with his/her peers to understand meeting events and implement actions in their department.

-Attendance Requirement: Voting members must attend 75% of scheduled meetings.
+Committee Facilitator: Committee Recorder: VP, Population Health and Clinical Operations or designee Administrative Assistant or PHCO designee.
+The Chair(s) is responsible for approving the documented proceedings that reflect all HEDC decisions.
+Committee Composition: Chief Medical Director VP, Population Health and Clinical Operations VP, Quality Improvement (Chair) VP, Government Relations and Communications Director, PHCO/MM Manager, Utilization Management Sr. Manager, Clinical Operations Director, Quality Improvement VP, Network Development and Contracting Director, Pharmacy VP, Compliance VP, Finance Human Resource Business Partner Director, Communications and Marketing Director, Provider Relations Member and Provider Services Medical Director Behavioral Health Accreditation Manager/Senior Accreditation Specialist If a participant will be absent, she/he is responsible to discuss and provide input/proxy to the Facilitator on topics to be presented whenever possible.
+Each participant is responsible to work with his/her peers to understand meeting events and implement actions in their department.
+Attendance Requirement • Voting members must attend 75% of scheduled meetings.
 Quorum: A minimum of seven (7) or 50% of voting members must be present for a quorum.

+Committee Data/Document Responsibilities: